Moseley Baker: 1836

 By April 9, the Mexican artillery maneuvered close enough to strike Baker's makeshift fortifications.
 Heavy rains caused the river to rise, and the Texian camp was soon surrounded by floodwaters.
 Their only way out was the main road.
 Baker called for a vote, and the men voted to retreat.
 Soon after they left, Mexican forces withdrew from San Felipe, and none of the scouts were able to discern where they had gone.

 Baker's men and those of Wyly Martin rejoined the main body of Houston's army in the middle of the night of April 14.
 Houston ordered an early march on April 15.
 Martin told Houston that his men deserved a chance to rest and eat breakfast, and they would not be marching until after they had done so.
 Angry, Houston ordered Martin to eat and then escort the Texian families fleeing the area to the Trinity River.
 Worried he would be ordered to take care of women and children instead of fighting the Mexican army, Baker ordered his men to be ready to march - without their breakfast.

 The Texian army made camp at Lynchburg, on the banks of Buffalo Bayou, on April 19.
 The following day, Santa Anna his portion of the Mexican army to a campsite less than 1 mi away.
 Eager to test the strength of the Texians, Santa Anna sent his artillery, a nine- or 12-pound cannon known as the Golden Standard, to a spot about 150 yd from where the Texians had concealed themselves in a grove of timber.
 Houston ordered Captain James C. Neill to take the two Texian cannon to the edge of the trees and return fire.
 The cannons traded shots for approximately 30 minutes.
 Both Neill and Mexican Captain Fernando Urriza, who commanded the Golden Standard's crew, were injured.
-The infantry were eager to join the fight; Baker later recounted that "it was with the utmost difficulty that I could prevent my company from rushing on the enemy".
+The infantry was eager to join the fight; Baker later recounted that "it was with the utmost difficulty that I could prevent my company from rushing on the enemy".

 The skirmish lasted for three and one-half hours, with a small number of cavalry and infantry on each side engaging.
 Mexican forces finally withdrew to their camp.
 Later that afternoon, Houston allowed Colonel Sidney Sherman to take the Texian cavalry and skirmish again.
 Part of the Mexican infantry joined the battle, and Sherman was forced to withdraw when Houston refused to send in a larger part of his force.
 Many Texian soldiers, including Baker, were angry that Houston had not allowed the rest of the infantry to join the fight.
 Baker began composing a letter on behalf of the army, complaining that Houston had no intention of engaging in battle, and would instead delay until Santa Anna's troops had been reinforced and grossly outnumbered the Texian army.